-The road winds up to our next stop: the Gates of Haast Bridge, at a high altitude with views to Haast River deep in the gorge, and backed by the 2500 m Mount Brewster.
+The road winds up to our next stop: the Gates of Haast Bridge located at a high altitude with the wild Haast River below it in the deep gorge.
+This all is backed by the 2500 m Mount Brewster.
 And of course this bridge, too, is narrow and you will have to watch for oncoming traffic:

-After a short drive in beautiful alpine scenery you reach the Blue Pools car park from where you can walk to the famous pools.
+Up we went, being after a short drive surrounded by stunning arctic vegetation.
+There was the Blue Pools car park from where it’s a short walk to the famous pools:

 There are a couple of suspension bridges across two crossing rivers.
 You will first cross a wide and shallow river that has the same color as the blue pool.
-The second bridge is where the Blue Pools are located.
+The second bridge is where the Blue Pools, the sight is.

-Look at these pools, they are so amazing!
+Look at these fresh, ice cold mountain pools, they simply look fantastic!
 And so BLUE.
-And of course the water is ice cold, not much more than +6 C , like the air too.
-You can tell you are in the mountains.
+Would like to swim but the water is ice cold, not much more than +6 C , just like the air.
+You can tell you are at a high altitude.

-To enjoy the great nature attractions of Mount Aspiring National Park you should be able to stay here for some time.
-But unfortunately we couldn’t, we had to drive on…
+To enjoy the great nature of Mount Aspiring National Park you should stay here for some more time.
+We, however, couldn’t, we had to drive on.

-We only had time with one more short hike, the Cameron Creek Lookout Walk and then took State Highway 6 towards Lake Wanaka.
+We only had time with one more short hike, the Cameron Creek Lookout Walk before taking the State Highway 6 down towards Lake Wanaka.

-Oh how it looks like autumn!
-It is autumn and yellow leaves in the mountains.
+Oh how it looks like autumn! – It is autumn and yellow leaves in the mountains.
 It’s that time, the end of April.

 Lake Wanaka autumn views

-Lake Hawea Holiday Park north of Hawea town
+Lake Hawea Holiday Park north of the town of Hawea

-And then, we once more turn towards Lake Wanaka – and towards the pretty town of Wanaka, a way bigger than the tiny towns we have seen on our drive from West Coast to Queenstown.
+Wanaka is a small town, too, but a way bigger than all other towns and villages we have been to on our drive from the West Coast to Queenstown.
 Wanaka is one of the area’s, Otago’s, most popular holiday resorts.
 Since its location is stunning and the region around it offers great outdoor activities.

-In summer there are the lakes and the tracks to walk or mountain bike, and in winter there are the skiing areas.
-And for the playfully minded there is the Puzzling World with crooked houses.
+In summer there are the lakes and the tracks to walk or mountain bike, and in winter you can ski in the winter sports areas.
+And Wanaka itself has a tourist trap: the Puzzling World with crooked houses.

-From Wanaka to Queenstown there are two alternative itineraries, the 114 km Cromwell road and the 67 km Crown Range Road via Cardrona Valley.
+From Wanaka to Queenstown there are two alternative itineraries, the 114 km long Cromwell road and the 67 km Crown Range Road via the Cardrona Valley.

 On the way down (this post) we took the longer Cromwell road and returning from Queenstown we took the Crown Range/Cardrona Road.

-You can read about the Cardrona route in my other post Queenstown to Mount Cook via the Cardrona Road.
-The post also contains more information and photos on Wanaka.
+You can read about our return trip via Cardrona on another post Queenstown to Mount Cook via the Cardrona Road.
+The post also contains more information and photos of the surroundings of Wanaka.

-The Cromwell road from Wanaka to Queenstown follows river valleys all the way.
-The road first runs along the Chlutha River valley and later on winds down into the Kawarau River gorge.
+The Cromwell road from Wanaka to Queenstown follows rivers all the way.
+The road first runs on the west side of the Chlutha River and then winds down into Kawarau Gorge.

-Fruit orchards north of Cromwell look so great at all times of the year, and not least in autumn!
-Look at all these peach trees!
+Fruit gardens north of Cromwell must look great at all times of the year, but maybe most of all in autumn!
+Just look at all these peach trees in neat rows:

 Nature turning from green to yellow